andleb/set_generator/README.md

 ### ignore
 The iterable *ignored* is added to the permanently ignored, i.e. done, problems, saved in a generated *ignored.json* file in the root directory.
-Upon import the contents of the file are parsed and added to a runtime variable.
+Upon import the contents of the file are parsed and imported.

 ## dicts2020.py
 Holds the OG2020 problem classification.